 Sponsorship lasts as long as your student is in the program, or as long as you choose to continue as a sponsor.
 Most of our sponsor relationships last many years and have a lifelong impact on both the sponsors and their sponsored students.

-Please read about two of the GSSG students who need sponsors.
+Please read about one of the GSSG students who needs sponsors.
 If you decide that you would like to become a sponsor, please go to the Sponsorship section of the Donate page.

 Verónica Chocooj Quip